khangpn/stockit/note.md

 # Technical notes:
 ## Angularjs:
-- If register controller to the app module directly using var myApp = angular.module("myApp", []);
+- If register controller to the app module directly using

+    var myApp = angular.module("myApp", []);
     myApp.controller("FirstController", function FirstController($scope) {...});

-  Then in the view, "ng-controller='FirstController'" must be defined on a tag to make it bound to the controller.
+  Then in the view, `ng-controller='FirstController'` must be defined on a tag to make it bound to the controller.

 - Otherwise, if register controller as the app COMPONENT

     // Assume this app definition is put separately in another file e.g app.js var myApp = angular.module("myApp", []); // define myApp